 Network Flexibility Map

-The UK's electricity system is undergoing a rapid period of change as distribution network customers invest in generation and alter their consumption behaviours to affect a lower carbon future.
+The UK's electricity system is undergoing a rapid period of change as distribution network customers invest in generation and alter their consumption behaviours to effect a lower carbon future.
 To enable a greater volume of demand, generation and storage to be connected, our networks are becoming smarter and more active.
 Creating a more efficient and flexible system will benefit all customers and empower them to be at the centre of the energy revolution.

 We recognise that the change from a Distribution Network Operator (DNO) to a Distribution System Operator (DSO) is essential to driving performance and efficiency from our network and to ensure it can meet the future energy demands of all our customers.
 The enhanced capabilities we are developing will also give our customers the freedom to access other opportunities within the developing energy system.